 Probation is a program designed to monitor and rehabilitate offenders after conviction.
 Each level of offense carries with it a maximum amount of time for which you could be incarcerated.
 In many cases the jail time may be stayed (meaning not imposed) and the person may be placed on probation instead.

-Call criminal defense lawyer, J. Matthew Holson, to help you complete probation and understand what you can do to be succesful.
+Call our criminal defense lawyers, to help you complete probation and understand what you can do to be successful.
 He understands the system and the ramifications of being charged with a crime.
 He will work aggressively, both in court and behind the scenes, to protect your rights, your reputation, and your freedom.

 We accept credit cards, cash, and checks.